elixirschool/elixirschool/en/lessons/phoenix/installing.md

 ### Database Configuration

 We need to setup our project to connect to our local database.
 Go to the `config/` folder and open the file `dev.exs`, and you will see a file with something like that
-Dont forget to change the username and password configs (if necessary).
+Don't forget to change the username and password configs (if necessary).
 You may also need to change the test environment (`config/test.exs`)
 ```elixir
 # Configure your database
 config :hello, Hello.Repo,